SEPI-BHR/MPL_Course_Final_Project_NSVD/README.md

 #### EXP2: This part includes creating the unified version that creates the caption and question programs in one generator.

-- There are two notebooks i this part:
+- There are two notebooks created for this part:
     - `unified-train-final-final.ipynb`:same architecture as EXP1
     - `unified-test-final .ipynb` :same architecture as EXP1